DolphDev/PSV/Documentation/Rows.md

 This module supports computed row columns called "formulas".
 Why formulas allow behavior similar to excel formulas (they are somewhat limited in this degree), formulas are more for leverage outside python code with your rows.

-Formulas are represented by functions that accept 1 argument and kwargs.
+Formulas are represented by functions that accept 1 argument and `**kwargs`.
 Formulas will not be ran until output or if referenced by other formulas.

     #Example Function